 - Check for any signs of discoloration, paint, food stains, varnish, or other similar foreign matter.
 A mild soap and warm water solution should be used for removing these stains.

-- Use a to mop the floor after thoroughly sweeping and vacuuming it.
+- Use a light vinegar solution to mop the floor after thoroughly sweeping and vacuuming it.
 Leave it to dry out completely before proceeding further.
 Avoid screening if you find any area of standing water or moisture remaining.

 - Make an abrasion on the top finishing layer by using a 120-grit screen or fine steel wool, and a rotary floor buffer or pole sander.
 This way, the re-coating can be applied and allowed to spread across the floor surface in an uniform spread.
 Once the screening is done, there should be an even and dull finish remaining on the surface.

-- Use a to thoroughly remove any grit or dust produced by the screening process.
+- Use a good hardwood vacuum to thoroughly remove any grit or dust produced by the screening process.
 Apply solvent using a clean rag to tack and form a smooth layer over the abraded surface.

 - Coat the floor with the same finish that was previously used on it.
 Make use of an appropriate brush when applying finish to the corners and edges.
 Use a foam pad applicator for coating the remainder of the surface.
 If you’re unsure of the coating material, use an isolated area as a test surface and if the finish doesn’t produce any adhesion issues, carry out the same for the rest of the floor.